yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure_06.md

    ![In the Azure Cloud Shell dialog, a message is displayed that requesting a Cloud Shell succeeded, and the PS Azure prompt is displayed.](media/13125(7).png "Azure Cloud Shell")

 7. At the prompt, retrieve the public IP address of the SqlSerer2008 VM.
 This IP address will be used to connect to the database on that server.
-Enter the following PowerShell command, **replacing `<your-resource-group-name>`** in the resource group name variable with the name of your resource group: <inject key="Resource Group Name" /> and vm name with <inject key="SQLVM Name" />.
+Enter the following PowerShell command, **replacing `<your-resource-group-name>`** in the resource group name variable with the name of your resource group: <inject key="Resource Group Name" /> and VMNAME with <inject key="SQLVM Name" />.

    ```PowerShell
    $resourceGroup = "<your-resource-group-name>"